Following the tragic loss of his grandmother due to a fall at home, Kelvin Summoogum founded MiiCare

 After his grandmother passed away, Kelvin made a personal commitment to find a solution to mitigate the risk of falls and protect those living alone at home.

-He spent over a year working closely with a group of elderly from lunch clubs and churches to understand the pain points and then worked backward towards a solution – MiiCube, the AI-based assistive technology.
+He spent over a year working closely with a group of older people from lunch clubs and churches to understand the pain points and then worked backward towards a solution – MiiCube, the AI-based assistive technology.

-While there are devices that attempt to address the same elderly healthcare crisis, Kelvin spent a lot of time researching the market to understand why current solutions were not gaining sufficient traction.
+While there are devices that attempt to address the same older people healthcare crisis, Kelvin spent a lot of time researching the market to understand why current solutions were not gaining sufficient traction.

-This is where he learned that he needed to develop something which is ‘person-centred’, is simple to use, and adapts to the elderly and not the other way round; something which interacts with the elderly as a companion.
+This is where he learned that he needed to develop something which is ‘person-centred’, is simple to use, and adapts to the older users and not the other way round; something which interacts with them as a companion.
 This approach underpins all the innovations taking place at MiiCare.